National Dog Show, one of the most prestigious dogs shows in America,

 in groups beginning with the type of breed (such as Irish Setter, Golden Retriever, Poodle.)

-Next, the winning dogs earn a place in the next round to compete with all other dogs within their specific group -- such as Toy, Herding, Non-Sporting, Terrier, Sporting,
+Dogs who advance earn a place in the next round to compete in their specific group -- such as Toy, Herding, Non-Sporting, Terrier, Sporting,

 "Best in Show."

 This 2022 winner?
 It was Winston, the French bulldog, who took top honors as Best in Show after winning over the judges and the hearts of American dog lovers nationwide.